Ssururx/TissueMethylomeClock/03_feature_characterization/README.md

 * **top_500_blood_cpgs.csv**: The highest-performing markers for blood age prediction.
 * **universal_cpgs.csv**: 90 markers identified as potential candidates for a pan-tissue aging model.

-Now that feature discovery is complete, we can now move on to **Step 4: Machine Learning and Clock Training**.
+Now that feature discovery is complete, we can now move on to **Step 4: Epigenetic Clock Training**.